Venezuelan government says it stopped ‘invasion’ launched from Colombia

 Alemán, a Venezuelan lawmaker now living outside the country, said Sunday he had been involved in Alcalá’s operation in Colombia since last year.
 He said the group had to “make some adjustments” after a shipment of weapons destined for the camps was seized by Colombian authorities in March.

-Alemán said the plan was for the boats to land at La Guaira, home of Venezuela’s main international airport and a half-hour from the capital.
+Alemán said the plan was for the boats to land at La Guaira, home to Venezuela’s main international airport and a half-hour from the capital.

 “Our objective was clear,” Alemán said.
 “We were going to enter through La Guaira because it was the closest place to our targets.”

-The incident came days after the first anniversary of Guaido’s failed uprising in Caracas, where the opposition leader attempted to rally troops to oust Maduro, but few answered the call.
+The events Sunday came days after the first anniversary of Guaido’s failed uprising in Caracas.
+The opposition leader attempted to rally troops to oust Maduro in April 2019, but few answered the call.

 “What do you want us to do?”
 Alemán asked.
 “It may take five, even 10 failed attempts, but we will get rid of this government.”